Pray Dont Prove Pray, Don't Prove: Marriage Devotional Week 3

 Right now: Is there an area in which you and your spouse are having a hard time seeing eye to eye?
 Here’s your chance to pray for this burden you carry.
 Cast it upon the Lord.
 Let Him handle it for you.
 And even if nothing seems to be moving, keep praying and leave it at His feet.
 Don’t go back and pick it up!
 He is working even when you can’t see it.

-This week: When you encounter conflict, practice what you’ve learnt over two weeks and build on it with prayer:
+This week: When you encounter conflict, practice what you’ve learnt over two weeks and build on it with prayer.

 Before you move on: Once the week is done, look back and assess how well you’ve been able to step back and pray instead of stepping right into a shouting match.